FDA Finally Approves a Cheaper, Generic Version of the EpiPen

 A life-saving but increasingly expensive treatment for severe allergic attacks is poised to become cheaper.

-On Thursday, the Food and Drug Administration announced its approval a generic version of the EpiPen and EpiPen Jr sold by pharmaceutical company Mylan.
+On Thursday, the Food and Drug Administration announced its approval of a generic version of the EpiPen and EpiPen Jr sold by pharmaceutical company Mylan.
 The approval comes in the wake of several scandals involving Mylan’s version, including an ongoing shortage of the drug.

 The EpiPen is an auto-injectable device that shoots the hormone epinephrine into your system, rapidly halting the symptoms of a life-threatening allergic reaction.
 The hormone itself, perhaps better known as adrenaline, has long been generic and cheap to obtain.
 But the technology inside the EpiPen, developed in 1977, that allows it to be easily used by anyone with proper training is another story.